BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Introduction

 \section{Introduction}

-Temporal signals constitute significant features for many types of text documents such as news articles or biographies.
-They can be leveraged to understand chronology, causalities, developments, and ramifications of events, being helpful in a range of NLP tasks.
-Utilizing temporal signals in information retrieval has received considerable attention lately, too.
-For example, researchers have addressed time sensitive queries in information retrieval \cite{campos2015survey, kanhabua2016temporal} leading to the formation of a subset of Information Retrieval area called Temporal Information Retrieval in which both query and document temporal aspects are of key concern.
-Event detection and ordering \cite{strotgen2012event,bookdercz}, timeline summarization \cite{alonso2009clustering,tran2015timeline,martschat2018temporally,steen2019abstractive, campos2021automatic}, event occurrence time prediction \cite{wang2021event}, temporal clustering and information retrieval \cite{alonso2007value,campos2015survey,campos2012disambiguating}, question answering \cite{pasca,wang2020answering} and named entity recognition \cite{agarwal2018dianed,TNER} are other example tasks where utilizing temporal information proved beneficial.
+Temporal signals constitute significant features in various types of text documents such as news articles or biographies.
+They can be leveraged to understand chronology, causalities, developments, and ramifications of events, being helpful in a range of different NLP tasks.
+Utilizing temporal signals in information retrieval has received considerable attention recently, too.
+For example, researchers have addressed time-sensitive queries in search leading to the formation of a subset of Information Retrieval called Temporal Information Retrieval \cite{campos2015survey, kanhabua2016temporal} in which both query and document temporal aspects are of key concern.
+Event detection and ordering \cite{strotgen2012event,bookdercz}, timeline summarization \cite{alonso2009clustering,tran2015timeline,martschat2018temporally,steen2019abstractive, campos2021automatic}, event occurrence time prediction \cite{wang2021event}, temporal clustering \cite{campos2012disambiguating}, question answering \cite{pasca,wang2020answering} and semantic change detection \cite{rosin2022temporal, rosin2022time} are other example tasks where utilizing temporal information has proven beneficial.

-Pre-trained language models such as BERT \cite{devlin2018bert}, RoBERTa \cite{liu2019roberta}, GPT \cite{radford2019language, brown2020language} have recently achieved impressive performance on a variety of downstream NLP tasks, and have been commonly utilized for representing, evaluating or generating text.
-Despite their huge success, they still however suffer from difficulty in capturing important information in domain-specific scenarios, since in general, these models tend to be trained on large-scale general corpora (e.g., English Wikipedia) while their training is not adapted to the specificities of documents in particular domains.
-For example, they are incapable of utilizing temporal signals like document timestamp, despite temporal information being of key importance for many tasks such as ones that involve processing content of news articles.
+Pre-trained language models such as BERT \cite{devlin2018bert}, RoBERTa \cite{liu2019roberta}, GPT \cite{radford2019language, brown2020language} have recently achieved impressive performance on a variety of downstream tasks, and have been commonly utilized for representing, evaluating or generating text.
+However, despite their great success, they still suffer from difficulty in capturing important information in domain-specific scenarios, as, typically, these models tend to be trained on large-scale general corpora (e.g., English Wikipedia) while their training is not adapted to the characteristics of documents in particular domains.
+For example, they are incapable of utilizing temporal signals like document timestamp, despite temporal information being of key importance for many tasks such as ones that involve processing news articles.